mars0i/masonclj/README.md

 reasonable design choices by the Clojure and MASON architects; masonclj makes available workarounds easier to use.

-reasonable choices on their own within the separate contexts of Clojure and Java, but that turn out to be somewhat awkward when combined.)

 ## What is in masonclj and how does one use it?

 See the [masonclj